donovano/notes/README.md

 ### Estimated costs
 * A Raspberry Pi costs roughly $120 for a complete setup - monitor, keyboard and mouse not included, but you can use the ones you have to set it up and then silently run it without them, managing it via ssh on your local network
 * It costs about $2 per month on electricity.
 This is based on 42 cents / kWh @ 150 W per day
-* A registered domain can cost about $2 per month to maintain - and more if you want a desirable domain name and it is available
+* A registered domain can cost about $2 per month to maintain - and more if you want a desirable domain name
 * So the total running cost is ~ $4 per month with a once off cost of ~ $120